AlinaIbragimova

 About Alina

-In recital, Alina performs regularly at London’s Wigmore Hall, Berlin’s Pierre Boulez Saal, Hamburg’s Elbphilharmonie, Tokyo's Metropolitan Theatre and at the BBC Proms where she performed Bach’s Sonatas and Partitas for solo violin for in the Royal Albert Hall.
-She frequently collaborates with pianist Cédric Tiberghien, and is a founding member of the Chiaroscuro Quartet – one of the most sought-after period ensembles.
+Alina regularly appears at Amsterdam’s Concertgebouw, Hamburg’s Elbphilharmonie, Berlin’s Pierre Boulez Saal, Vienna’s Konzerthaus, London’s Wigmore Hall, Tokyo's Metropolitan Theatre and at the Royal Albert Hall where she performed Bach’s Sonatas and Partita as part of the BBC Proms.
+She is a founding member of the Chiaroscuro Quartet – one of the world’s most sought-after period ensembles.

 Alina is based in Berlin